Photo of Abhijit Rath, PhD

 Our lab's interest can broadly be divided into two categories.

 i.
 Investigating mechanism of mismatch repair (MMR) deficiency in solid tumors.
 Primarily, our lab is interested in discovering genetic causes of early-onset colorectal cancer.
-Specifically, we focus on understanding the disease mechansim in patients who present with tumors exhibiting clinical hallmarks of mismatch repair deficiency, yet lack diagnostic proof of hereditary pathogenic changes in the canonical MMR genes or sporadic inactivation.
+Specifically, we focus on understanding the disease mechansim in patients who present with tumors exhibiting clinical hallmarks of mismatch repair deficiency, yet lack diagnostic proof of hereditary pathogenic changes in the canonical MMR genes or their sporadic inactivation.
 These patients are categorized as having an unexplained mismatch repair deficiency (uMMRd) or Lynch-like syndrome (LLS).
 A molecular explanation for LLS patients is often absent.
 We aim to identify genes which are of diagnostic significance for LLS-suspect patient population.

 This work is currently supported by the Chris4Life Colorectal Cancer Alliance Early Career Investigator Award Grant.